Projection method for mean resolvent analysis of periodic flows: Mean-flow resolvent versus mean resolvent analysis: case of an axisymmetric time-periodic jet

-Although the flow studied in these prior works is strictly incompressible, the present work is based on a compressible solver.
+Although the flow studied in these prior works is strictly incompressible, the present numerical analysis is based on a compressible solver.
 The compressible Navier--Stokes equations formulated in the two-dimensional cylindrical coordinates $r$ and $z$, and expressed in conservative variables $\boldsymbol{\mathrm{q}}=\left\{\rho,\rho\boldsymbol{\mathrm{u}},\rho E\right\}^T$, read:

-Equations~\eqref{eq:eq18a}-\eqref{eq:eq18e} have been made non-dimensional by using the inlet diameter $D$, the centreline velocity $U_c$ , density $\rho_c$ and temperature $T_c$ at the inlet.
+Eqs.~\eqref{eq:eq18a}-\eqref{eq:eq18e} have been made non-dimensional by using the inlet diameter $D$, the centreline velocity $U_c$, density $\rho_c$ and temperature $T_c$ at the inlet.
 The viscosity $\mu$ and the thermal conductivity $\kappa$ are assumed to be constant throughout the flow.
-The flow parameters defined in terms of dimensional quantities are the Reynolds, Mach and Prandtl numbers $Re=\rho_cU_cR/\mu$, $M=U_c/c_c$ (with $c_c$ the speed of sound on the centreline), $Pr=\mu c_p/\kappa$ (with $c_p$ the specific heat capacity at constant pressure), the ratio of ambient-to-jet temperature $S=T_{\infty} /T_c$, defined at the inlet, and the ratio of specific heat capacities $\gamma=c_p/c_v$.
-For the sake of comparison with \cite{padovan2022analysis}, we select a Reynolds number $Re=1000$, and we impose a unitary temperature ratio $S=1$ with a Mach number $M=0.1$, for which compressibility effects are expected to be negligible.
-The adiabatic constant $\gamma$ is equal to 1.4, while the Prandtl number is assumed to be $Pr=1$ as in \cite{lesshafft2006nonlinear}.
+The flow parameters defined in terms of dimensional quantities are the Reynolds, Mach and Prandtl numbers $Re=\rho_cU_cD/\mu$, $M=U_c/c_c$ (with $c_c$ the speed of sound on the centreline), $Pr=\mu c_p/\kappa$ (with $c_p$ the specific heat capacity at constant pressure), the ratio of ambient-to-jet temperature $S=T_{\infty} /T_c$, defined at the inlet, and the ratio of specific heat capacities $\gamma=c_p/c_v$.
+To compare with Padovan \& Rowley \cite{padovan2022analysis}, we select a Reynolds number $Re=1000$, and we impose a unitary temperature ratio $S=1$ with a Mach number $M=0.1$, for which compressibility effects are expected to be negligible.
+The adiabatic constant $\gamma$ is equal to 1.4, while the Prandtl number is assumed to be $Pr=1$ as in Ref.~\onlinecite{lesshafft2006nonlinear}.\\ \, The governing Eqs.~\eqref{eq:eq18a}-\eqref{eq:eq18e} are discretised using the open-source CFD (Computational Fluid Dynamics) code BROADCAST presented in Ref.~\onlinecite{poulain2023broadcast} and which deals with the compressible Navier--Stokes equations within a finite-volume framework.
+The viscous fluxes are computed on a five-point compact stencil (fourth-order accurate) \citep{shen2009high}, while the space discretisation for the inviscid flux follows the FE-MUSCL scheme (Flux-Extrapolated-MUSCL) \citep{cinnella2016high,sciacovelli2021assessment}, available in different orders of accuracy; here, a fifth-order scheme was used.
+Linearisation of the governing Eqs.~\eqref{eq:eq18a}-\eqref{eq:eq18e} about a given reference state is performed with algorithmic differentiation using the open library TAPENADE \citep{hascoet2013tapenade}.\\ \, Symmetry conditions $\partial\left(\rho, \rho u_z, \rho E\right)/\partial r = 0$, $\rho u_r=0$ are imposed at $r = 0$ by mirroring the values of the flow variables onto three ghost points across the axis.
+At the outlet and top boundaries, respectively, a zero\textit{th}-order extrapolation condition and a no-reflection condition with prescribed far-field are enforced.
+Lastly, and similarly to Ref.~\onlinecite{lesshafft2006nonlinear}, at the inlet, we apply a non-reflecting characteristic boundary condition with incoming characteristics: